Sweet Briar College: Distinguishing features and early decades

 Sweet Briar long held a robust academic reputation.
 During its first decade, Sweet Briar ran a "sub-college" department to prepare students for college-level work.
 The original board of trustees appointed in Williams' will maintained that the college would be the academic equivalent of Smith, Wellesley and Mount Holyoke.
 The difference in Sweet Briar's curriculum was the inclusion of "hands-on" or "practical" courses, as well as physical education, in accordance with Williams' directive that the school produce "useful members of society".
-This forward-thinking approach evolved into the college's current core mission, where students have direct access to their disciplines while gaining real-world and classroom learning experience.
+This forward-thinking approach evolved into the college's core mission, where students have direct access to their disciplines while gaining real-world and classroom learning experience.
 During the first few years of the college, this concept quickly gave way to a more traditional liberal arts curriculum.

 2015 closure attempt

 Pending closure announced by board

 On March 3, 2015, the college's board of directors, following a unanimous vote on February 28, 2015, announced the college would close on August 25, 2015, due to "insurmountable financial challenges".
 They cited declining enrollment and an endowment insufficient to cover potentially large-scale changes needed to boost enrollment, like coeducation.
 Another possible factor presented by the board was a declining interest in the traditional women's college model.
 Sweet Briar had explored merging with other stronger institutions including the University of Virginia, but nothing came of it.

 The board announced that academic activity was to cease on August 25, 2015, the college's pending closing date.
 Some professors said they received termination notices stating their last day of work would be May 30, 2015; the last day of employment for most was June 30, 2015.

 Between 2011 and March 2015, Sweet Briar's endowment had dropped from $96.2 to $84 million, as the college drew on endowment for operating expenses.
 Most of the college's endowment is restricted, meaning the money must serve designated purposes, such as scholarships or faculty chairs.
 According to Standard & Poor's (S&P), which rates the college's bond debt, only $19 million was unrestricted, $18 million temporarily restricted, and $53 million permanently restricted.
 Sweet Briar is burdened with about $25 million in debt owed primarily to bondholders, and the college faced the possibility of default and an accelerated lump-sum payment of the entire amount.

 College Board representatives explained that with insolvency inevitable—even though the college was still technically solvent—the Board felt the responsible course was an advance announcement of the closing.
-That would let current students transfer at the beginning of a new academic year and prevent an entering first-year class from having to transfer after only one semester.
+That would let enrolled students transfer at the beginning of a new academic year and prevent an entering first-year class from having to transfer after only one semester.
 It would also allow the college to honor financial obligations and provide severance to faculty and staff.